vatsank/angularServerSideRendering/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Executing the Code

+Clone the Repositary

+Update As required

+npm run build:ssr
+Will create two sub folder in dist folder browser server

+npm run serve:ssr
+OPen the Browser and invoke     => http://localhost:4000/